merokudao/dApp-sdk/packages/analytics-dapplooker/README.md

 ]*/
 ```

-The DappLooker SDK also provides TypeScript support for developers who prefer type-checking and enhanced code editor features.
+The @dapp-sdk/analytics-dapplooker also provides TypeScript support for developers who prefer type-checking and enhanced code editor features.

 ```jsx
 //Typescript